Pashtunistan: European influence

 During World War I, the Afghan government was contacted by the Ottoman Turkey and Germany, through the Niedermayer–Hentig Mission, to join the Central Allies on behalf of the Caliph in a Jihad; some revolutionaries, tribals, and Afghan leaders including a brother of the Amir named Nasrullah Khan were in favour of the delegation and wanted the Amir to declare Jihad.
 Kazim Bey carried a firman from the Khalifa in Persian.
-It was addressed to "the residents of Pathanistan."
-It said that when the British were defeated, "His Majesty the Khalifa, in agreement with allied States, will acquire guarantee for independence of the united state of Pathanistan and will provide every kind of assistance to it.
-Thereafter, I will not allow any interference in the country of Pathanistan."
+It was addressed to "the residents of Pashtunistan."
+It said that when the British were defeated, "His Majesty the Khalifa, in agreement with allied States, will acquire guarantee for independence of the united state of Pashtunistan and will provide every kind of assistance to it.
+Thereafter, I will not allow any interference in the country of Pashtunistan."
 (Ahmad Chagharzai; 1989; pp. 138–139).
 However the efforts failed and the Afghan Amir Habibullah Khan maintained Afghanistan's neutrality throughout World War I.

 Similarly, during the 1942 Cripps Mission, and 1946 Cabinet Mission to India, the Afghan government made repeated attempts to ensure that any debate about the independence of India must include Afghanistan's role in the future of the NWFP.
 The British government wavered between reassuring the Afghan to the rejection of their role and insistence that NWFP was an integral part of British India.

 During World War II, the government of Nazi Germany proposed an alliance with neutral Afghanistan in order to destabilize British control over the north-west of its domain in India.
 In return, the Afghans sought that NWFP and the Port of Karachi would be ceded to the Kingdom of Afghanistan with German military aid, so that it could gain valuable access to the Arabian Sea.
 Such a plan would require annexation of NWFP, Baluchistan and Sindh provinces.